DexHunter/XJTLU_CSE101/README.md

 Update(20/01/2017):

 The final mark for both assignments of mine is 90.
-Altough I do not know they deduct my points, it is possible being caused by things I listsed below.
+Altough I do not know why they deduct my points, it is possible being caused by things I listsed below.
 Hope you all good luck on module CSE101.

 ##Possible improvement: